Chester Bennington: Linkin Park

-Bennington had been frustrated and nearly quit his musical career altogether when Jeff Blue, the vice president of artists and repertoire at Zomba Music in Los Angeles, offered him an audition with the future members of Linkin Park (then 'Xero').
-Bennington quit his day job at a digital services firm and traveled to California for the audition, in which he successfully won a place in the band.
+Bennington had been frustrated and nearly quit his musical career altogether until Jeff Blue, the vice president of A&R at Zomba Music in Los Angeles, offered him an audition with the future members of Linkin Park (then known as Xero).
+He quit his day job at a digital services firm and traveled to California for the audition, in which he successfully won a place in the band.
 He left his own birthday party early to record his audition.

-Bennington and Mike Shinoda, the band's other vocalist, made significant progress together, but failed to find a record deal.
-After the band had faced numerous rejections, Blue, now a vice president of artists and repertoire at Warner Bros.
-Records, intervened again to help the band sign with Warner.
+Bennington and Mike Shinoda, the band's other vocalist, made significant progress together but failed to find a record deal and faced numerous rejections.
+Blue, who had since become vice president of A&R at Warner Records, intervened again to help the band sign with the label.

-On October 24, 2000, Linkin Park released their debut album, Hybrid Theory, through Warner Bros.
-Records.
+On October 24, 2000, Linkin Park released their debut album, Hybrid Theory, through Warner Records.
 Bennington and Shinoda wrote the lyrics to Hybrid Theory based on some early material.
-Shinoda characterized the lyrics as interpretations of universal feelings, emotions, and experiences, and as "everyday emotions you talk about and think about."
+Shinoda characterized the lyrics as interpretations of universal feelings, emotions, and experiences, and as "everyday emotions you talk about and think about".
 Bennington later described the songwriting experience to Rolling Stone magazine in early 2002, "It's easy to fall into that thing – 'poor, poor me', that's where songs like 'Crawling' come from: I can't take myself.
 But that song is about taking responsibility for your actions.
 I don't say 'you' at any point.
 It's about how I'm the reason that I feel this way.
 There's something inside me that pulls me down."

-Bennington primarily served as Linkin Park's lead vocalist, but he occasionally shared the role with Shinoda.
+Bennington was Linkin Park's primary lead vocalist, but he occasionally shared the role with Shinoda.
 All Music Guide described Bennington's vocals as "higher-pitched" and "emotional", in contrast to Shinoda's hip-hop-style delivery.
 Both members also worked together to write lyrics for the band's songs.

 Hybrid Theory (2000) was certified diamond by the RIAA in 2005.
 The band's second album, Meteora (2003), reached number one on the Billboard 200 album chart, as did its third album, Minutes to Midnight (2007).
-Linkin Park has sold more than 100 million albums worldwide.
-The band has won two Grammy Awards, six American Music Awards, four MTV Video Music Awards and three World Music Awards.
+Linkin Park has sold more than 70 million albums and 30 million singles worldwide.
 In 2003, MTV2 named Linkin Park the sixth-greatest band of the music video era and the third-best of the new millennium.
 Billboard ranked Linkin Park No. 19 on the Best Artists of the Decade chart.
 In 2012, the band was voted as the greatest artist of the 2000s in a Bracket Madness poll on VH1.

 Dead by Sunrise

 In 2005, Bennington co-founded Dead by Sunrise, an electronic rock band from Los Angeles, California, with Orgy and Julien-K members Amir Derakh and Ryan Shuck.
 Dead by Sunrise made their live debut in May 2008, performing at the 13th anniversary party for Club Tattoo in Tempe, Arizona.

-The band released their debut album, Out of Ashes, on October 13, 2009.
+The band released their lone album, Out of Ashes, on October 13, 2009.